opmorgan/LARBS/README.md

-Fork of Luke Smith's Auto-Rice Bootstrapping Scripts ([LukeSmithxyz/LARBS](https://github.com/LukeSmithxyz/LARBS)), modified to use my own base package list and dotfiles.
+Fork of Luke Smith's Auto-Rice Bootstrapping Scripts ([LukeSmithxyz/LARBS](https://github.com/LukeSmithxyz/LARBS)), modified to use my own base package list ([programs.csv](programs.csv)) and dotfiles ([opmorgan/dots](https://github.com/opmorgan/dots)).
 These scripts can be used to set up a default desktop environment in a fresh arch linux install.

 # Luke's Auto-Rice Bootstrapping Scripts (LARBS)